SAYOOLA591/zeek-suricata/README.md

 ### Zeek: Enable JSON Logging

 By default, Zeek logs are not parsed in JSON format.
-We must enable its policy that way our splunk server can then intrepret the logs in JSON format.
+We must enable its policy so that our Splunk server can then interpret the logs in JSON format.

 ![zeekjson-policy](https://github.com/user-attachments/assets/1f3b8eca-ac86-4586-8eea-10443861bac3)

 ### Restart Splunk Forwarder

-Restart the Splunk Universal Forwarder so it picks up new configs
+Restart the Splunk Universal Forwarder so that it picks up the new configurations.

 ---

 # Zeek-Suricata Log Query Overview

-I am super excited everything looks good!
+I am super excited, everything looks good!
 As we can see, our logs are ready to be queried in our SIEM platform.

 ![zeek_suricata-logs](https://github.com/user-attachments/assets/75f94b08-67ef-4b4e-8623-cb5474ea51e2)